drorm/ria/README.md

 # Ria GPT natural language interface to Postgres

 Ria, Relational Information Assistant, is a CLI that allows you to easily query a database using natural language.
-Simply enter your request in English , and Dani will translate your request into a SQL query, run the query, and return the results to you.
+Simply enter your request in English , and RIA will translate your request into a SQL query, run the query, and return the results to you.

 ## Installation